USS Whidbey: Converted to a mini-hospital

+The ship was converted from a small cargo vessel to a specially equipped floating clinic for service in the Trust Territory, departing Pearl Harbor in July 1948 with 45 men and eight officers that included two medical officers, a dentist, navy hospitalmen and laboratory technicians.
+The below deck spaces forward had an air conditioned sick bay capable of handling twenty patients at a time with X-Ray and laboratory facilities.
+For supporting island operations the ship had rubber boats and an amphibious DUKW.
+Whidbey arrived at the Navy Yard, Pearl Harbor, 24 January 1950 for maintenacnce before resuming the medical survey.

-Converted from a small cargo vessel to a specially equipped floating clinic, Whidbey's medical technicians "surveyed" thousands of islanders—men, women, and children—conducting parasitology tests, providing dental care, and taking blood tests and X-rays.
+Whidbey's medical technicians "surveyed" thousands of islanders—men, women, and children—conducting parasitology tests, providing dental care, and taking blood tests and X-rays.
 Her medical teams not only provided those services on board ship, but also ashore as well, visiting the sick and the aged.
 Whidbey's performance of duty enabled the Navy to ascertain a complete picture of both the common and the rare diseases that occurred in the territories.

 Whidbeys duties as a floating clinic came to an end with the completion of her last survey in late April 1951.
 Not only had Whidbey performed significant and helpful medical services to and for the islanders of the Trust Territories, but she had also gathered useful hydrographic data in the course of her cruises throughout the many isles of the territories.